 It’s normal that the largest companies from the largest country in Latin America are also the most valuable Latin American companies.
 That’s why the biggest Brazilian companies in the mining, oil, bank, and beverages industries filled the spots on this list.
 Ambev has 30 brands of beer, 35,000 employees in Brazil, and a presence in 19 countries around the world.

 This Brazilian company that started producing electric motors has evolved to become one of the largest producers of electrical and electronic parts, motors, and complete industrial electrical systems in the world.

 Strictly speaking, Corona is not a Mexican company anymore, as it was acquired by the Belgian brewery company AB InBev (the maker of Heineken, among other brands).
 However, it’s still a powerful global brand ranked 3rd among best-valued Latino brands, as it’s widely recognized as a Mexican creation.

-This Chilean online retail company is the most valuable brand in its country with a value of $5.186 million USD, and the 7th Latin American company according to brand value.
+This Chilean online retail company is the most valuable brand in its country with a value of $5.186 billion USD, and the 7th Latin American company according to brand value.
 It has a productive partnership with Swedish furniture giant IKEA, and things are going so well for Falabella that it has just announced a $3.9 billion USD investment in Latin America.

-With a market value of $1.293 million USD, Cristal is the most valuable Peruvian company, and that alone allows it to crack the top 10.
+With a market value of $1.293 billion USD, Cristal is the most valuable Peruvian company, and that alone allows it to crack the top 10.
 The largest beer producer in the Andean country, Cristal is also one of the most recognized Peruvian brands in the world.